msoucy/msoucy.me/content/seminars/terminal/_index.md

 ---

-# Machines to try:

 Run the command `ssh username@hostname` and enter in your password.

+---

 - `shell.csh.rit.edu` is the user machine for CSH, so it's a place where all of our members can go and do things.
 - `glados.cs.rit.edu` is a CS department machine.
 Everyone chooses this one at first, so it can be quite slow at times
-- `gibson.rit.edu` is an outdated Solaris machine, still somewhat usable)
+- `gibson.rit.edu` is an outdated Solaris machine, still somewhat usable
 - With a bit of setup, you can connect to your Koding machine as well

 ---